 - Leave the house and call 911 immediately!

 Putting out an oven fire if the oven door is open

-- Usually if a fire starts due to an open oven door it’s because an item was left too close to the oven like a kitchen towel or apron, etc. It’s these items that are actually on fire.
+- Usually if a fire starts due to an open oven door it’s because an item was left too close to the oven like a kitchen towel or apron, or there were food scraps in the oven, etc. It’s these items that are actually on fire.

 - Induction Cooking – A Safe Stove For The Elderly?